hwanheelee1993/UMIC/README.md

 # UMIC
-This repository provides an unferenced image captioning metric from our ACL 2021 paper [UMIC: An Unreferenced Metric for Image Captioning via Contrastive Learning](https://aclanthology.org/2021.acl-short.29.pdf). <br> Here, we provide the code to compute umic.
+This repository provides an unferenced image captioning metric from our ACL 2021 paper [UMIC: An Unreferenced Metric for Image Captioning via Contrastive Learning](https://aclanthology.org/2021.acl-short.29.pdf). <br> Here, we provide the code to compute UMIC.

 <h2> Usage (Updating the Descriptions) </h2>